ronaldsoft/automation-application-jobs/README.md

-# Getjob: Automation application jobs
+# Getjob: Automate to jobs applications

 This code is to send emails with different contexts depending on company info, language, postulation job, and recruiter info.